googleapis/gapic-generator-kotlin/README.md

 # Kgen

-Kgen creates idiomatic gRPC Kotlin client libraries from a [protocol buffer](https://developers.google.com/protocol-buffers/docs/proto3) description of an API.
+Kgen creates idiomatic coroutine-based gRPC Kotlin client libraries from a [protocol buffer](https://developers.google.com/protocol-buffers/docs/proto3) description of an API.

 It supports full-stack Kotlin development on the server and in Android applications.